mrixon95/Term4_workbook/Term4_workbook.md

 An **int** is a positive or negative whole number, including 0.
 Numbers of type **int** **do not have a fractional part**.

-In addition, integers can be in a different base than 10.
-For example, integers can be in base 2, 8 or 16.
-In other words, integers can be formatted as binary, octal or hexadecimal values.
+In addition, **integers can be in a different base than 10.** For example, integers can be in base 2, 8, 16 and many others.
+In other words, integers can be formatted as binary, octal, hexadecimal or many other values.

 ```python
 0b1001 # binary value.
 This is the same as the integer 9 in base 10.